-Update: Since our article was originally written, the ruins of the former Federal Prison Camp have been demolished.
-Only the FAA radar tower remains.
-Please do not trespass.
+Update: Since our article was originally published, the entire ruins of the former Federal Prison Camp was demolished in 2018.
+Only the fenced FAA radar tower remains.

 At a remote desert site six miles north of Kramer Junction is a former military base and Federal Prison Camp, with an active FAA radar facility.